hmc-cs111-spring2016/project/documents/design_and_implementation.md

 ### How does a user write programs in your language (e.g., do they type in commands, use a visual/graphical tool, speak, etc.)?

+There will be a visual/graphical tool.
+I haven't decided exactly what it should look like, but I think given the visual nature of movement it makes more sense to write it out as a visual language.

 ### What is the basic computation that your language performs (i.e., what is the computational model)?

 The user writes out a program describing movement.
 The language reads the program, figures out what movement is being depicted, and translates the movement so that it can be displayed by a graphical simulation.

 ### What are the basic data structures in your DSL, if any?
 How does a the user create and manipulate data?

+If there are overall conditions for the movement (everything is at a low level, all leg movements are done in turnout, etc), then there should be a structure to indicate what the definition of "neutral" is for the movement phrase.
+Otherwise, the user is specifying for particular amounts of time how the body should move, so data will be stored with respect to body part and time.
+There should be a hierarchy of body parts (from entire, to core, to arms/legs, to feet/hands, etc) so that the conditions trickle down to the smaller sections of a body part.

 ### What are the basic control structures in your DSL, if any?
 How does the user specify or manipulate control flow?

+Maybe I sort of answered this in the above question, but

 ### What kind(s) of input does a program in your DSL require?
 What kind(s) of output does a program produce?

+If the user wants there to be room to experiment with different qualities, there could be room to leave characterstics like effort and levels open.
+It would be harder to do so with specific body parts.
+The output is a 3d simulation of the movement, so that the user can get a sense of what the phrase they programmed looks like.

 ### Error handling: How can programs go wrong, and how does your language communicate those errors to the user?

 ### What tool support (e.g., error-checking, development environments) does your project provide?